nsilvestri/cpp-raytracer/README.md

 # cpp-raytracer: a simple C++ ray tracer

 This program is an object-oriented ray tracer written in C++ with SDL2.
-It can parse simple scenes made of spheres, planes, and point lights from a file and render them, with associated colors in ambient, diffuse, and specular, as well as Blinn-Phong shading.
+It can parse simple scenes made of spheres, planes, and point lights from a file and render them with Blinn-Phong shading.

 ## Installation